Menu

 • Depressed below the adjacent skin

-• A different color than adjacent tissues
+• A different color from adjacent tissues

 If any or all of these characteristics are present, improvement in any one of them should make the scar(s) less conspicuous.
 Correction of two or three of these factors can often result in dramatic improvement of the appearance (and sometimes function) of the scar(s).

+Scar revision surgery is typically performed under local anesthesia in Dr. Velargo’s clinic procedure room.
+However, this surgery can be performed under a spectrum of anesthesia based on the patient’s health and comfort level.
 Dr. Velargo will spend time with you in consultation to ensure that every effort is made to reach your goals in a realistic manner.
 Dr. Velargo will analyze your scar and develop a unique plan for improvement.

 When removing an existing scar or blemish by simple excision, Dr. Velargo makes every effort to place the line of incision as nearly as possible in or parallel to one of the normal crease lines of the face.
 Simple excision of the old scar with meticulous closure may be all that is required.

 Sometimes it may be necessary to change the direction of a scar so that it will follow these lines – a technique known as a Z-plasty.
+Changing the direction of some scars is impossible and may require an additional technique of camouflage, such as W-plasty or geometric broken line closure.

+Excision of large unsightly scars may require multiple operations over a period of time (e.g., serial excisions).
 Lastly, skin resurfacing procedures such as dermabrasion or laser therapy may be indicated to smooth out scars.

 Contact the New Orleans Center for Aesthetics and Plastic Surgery today to find out more about expert scar revision surgery.